I do not choose to run: Honoring two-term tradition

 Coolidge had only served a little less than half of Harding's unexpired term before winning election in his own right.
 Some believe that Coolidge was honoring the two-term tradition set by President George Washington, even though Coolidge held the opinion that a vice president who succeeded to part of another president's term would not violate the rule by then running twice for election in his own right.
 Within the Republican party, there was talk that the "no third term tradition" could damage Coolidge's, and thus the party's, chances in the 1928 election.
 This led to some party members calling for him not to run for a third term (or in this case, second full term), though most scholars feel their opinion had little effect on Coolidge's reasoning.
 Many who believed that Coolidge wanted to be reelected thought that "I do not choose to run" was a clever way for him to avoid breaking the two-term tradition by being drafted to run again.

-There had only been one previous instance of a former vice president winning even one election in his own right after succeeding to the Presidency, this being when Theodore Roosevelt was re-elected in 1904 after succeeding the assassinated William McKinley.
+There had only been one previous instance of a former vice president winning even one election in his own right after succeeding to the presidency, this being when Theodore Roosevelt was re-elected in 1904 after succeeding the assassinated William McKinley.
 However, Roosevelt had served nearly all of McKinley's second term, which may have influenced his decision not to run again in 1908, although he did run unsuccessfully in 1912 against his successor, William Howard Taft.

-Only in 1951 the Twenty-second Amendment to the United States Constitution had been ratified, and thus limiting the number of times that a person can be elected president to two; a person who succeeds to the presidency and serves more than half of the unexpired term is further limited to one election in their own right.
+In 1951, the Twenty-second Amendment to the United States Constitution was ratified, thus limiting the number of times that a person can be elected president to two; a person who succeeds to the presidency and serves more than half of the unexpired term is further limited to one election in their own right.
 As of 2024, the amendment has yet to apply to anyone succeeding to the presidency; a grandfather clause exempted Harry S. Truman when the amendment came into force, Lyndon B. Johnson served less than half of John F. Kennedy's term when he became president after Kennedy's assassination, and Gerald R. Ford (who did serve more than half of Richard Nixon's second term) was defeated in his bid to win election to a full term.
 Moreover, both Truman and Johnson initially attempted to run for re-election to a second full term, only for both to abandon their respective runs for the presidency after each made a disappointing showing in the New Hampshire primary.
+Ultimately, Coolidge would be the last incumbent president to not seek reelection despite being eligible for another term; three subsequent incumbents initially sought reelection but eventually withdrew their bids: Truman, Johnson, and Joe Biden.